hturnbull93/react-calculator/README.md

 - Added a if statement when passed "ce" to use slice to remove teh last character from the string, else to concatenate the value onto the string as before.

 Green.

+Wrote a test that passing "." when there is already one will prevent it being added.
+Red.

+- Added guard statement to return if the value is "." and the displayValue already contains one.

+Green.